optics-dev/Monocle/docs/src/main/tut/examples/university_example.md

 ---
 layout: docs
-title:  "University Example"
+title:  "University"
-section: "examples"
+section: "examples_menu"
 ---
 # University Example

 Let's take a basic model of a `University` containing a few `Department`s where each `Department` has a budget and a few `Lecturer`s.

 ```tut:silent